The inverted yield curve is a graph that shows that younger treasury bond yields are yielding more interest than older ones.

-It’s an image that strikes fear into the hearts of financial pundits all over the world.
-It’s one that could mean the difference between a thriving bull market or the downswing of a bear market.
+And it’s TERRIFYING for financial pundits all over the world.
+It’s a graph that could mean the difference between a thriving bull market or the downswing of a bear market.
 AND it’s been known to throw entire economies into a state of abject terror and chaos.

 Pictured: An actual financial pundit’s reaction to an inverted yield curve.